Transporting Mobile and Modular homes

 Using Armstrong crane to lift this building onto our float deck trailer.

-What size of mobile home can be moved?
+What size of mobile/modular home can be moved?

 We’ve hauled every size of mobile and modular homes.
 Depending on the size of home will determine how many pilot cars are needed, what highways are allowed to be use, what time of day we’re allowed to travel and many other factors.
 Sometimes extraordinary load permits are required or 1052’s which requires us to get permission from companies like Telus, Shaw and Hydro.
 We’re also required to submit traffic management plans (TMP) and have approval from CVSE and the RCMP.
 These can take weeks to get.